Ecotrust/madrona/docs/tutorial_appgen.rst

 Using the Madrona Virtual Machine
 =========================================================

-This tutorial is intended for users of the Madrona Virtual Machine who want to use the graphical "Madrona App Generator" setup tool to get started.
-We'll walk through:
+This tutorial will walk through:

-1. Downloading and installing the virtual machine
+1. Downloading and installing the Madrona virtual machine
-2. Creating the initial demo app
+2. Creating an initial app using the graphical "Madrona App Generator"
-3. Customization
+3. Customizing the app

 Downloading and installing the virtual machine
 ###############################################

+First we need to get the Madrona VM up and running on your machine:
-1. Download and install `VirtualBox <http://www.virtualbox.org/>`_
+1. Download and install `VirtualBox <http://www.virtualbox.org/>`_ for your operating system

 2. Download the `Madrona Virtual Machine <https://s3.amazonaws.com/madrona_vm/madrona_virtual_v1.ova>`_ (.ova format; ~ 1GB)